 I’ll spare you the details of the haggling; suffice it to say that it went badly.
 Though I was careful not to allow the smallest stutter to suggest my predicament, my competitor’s intransigent insistence on an extortionate price for a mere brunette proved he’d divined my desperation.

-In retrospect it’s obvious he knew of my contract with the palace harem.
+It was obvious he knew of my contract with the palace harem.
 Not only that: he knew my family business would be broken if I failed to fulfill it, and bribed the Bey to quarantine my shipment of plundered redheads, in order to eliminate a prominent and indeed self-evidently superior competitor from the bazaar.
-Surely it was too great a coincidence for a genuine plague to arrive at the precise time I’d staked my family business on an incoming human cargo!
+Surely it was too great a coincidence for a genuine plague to arrive at the precise time I’d staked my family business on incoming human cargo!

 I returned to the familiar comfort of my slave market with an almost weightless bag of dinars and a virgin brunette trailing behind me like a stubborn but unusually attractive camel.